rafomiya/square-two/README.md

 heroku config
 ```

 > Warning!
 Don't give too generic names to your environment variables.
 They could be overrid by predefined Heroku varables.
+I learned this the hard way too :sweat_smile:.